-Steve Clifford is in his second season as head coach after joining the franchise on May 29, 2013.
+Steve Clifford is in his third season as head coach after joining the franchise on May 29, 2013.
+He holds a combined record of 76-88 (.463) as head coach.
 In his first season in Charlotte, he led the team to a 43-39 record and the seventh seed in the Eastern Conference Playoffs.
-Under Clifford’s leadership, the team experience a 22-win improvement from the previous season, becoming the first franchise in NBA history to double its win total from the previous season in two consecutive seasons and the 13th team in NBA history to eclipse its win total from the previous two seasons combined.
-In addition, the club ranked fourth in the NBA in points allowed (97.1) in 2013-14, after ranking 29th in 2012-13 (102.7), holding its opponents under 100 points 53 times, up from just 30 the year before.
+Under Clifford’s leadership, the team experienced a 22-win improvement from the previous season.
+In his second season, the team finished with a 33-49 record after key players battled injuries all year.
+Despite this, Charlotte again ranked in the top 10 in the NBA in points allowed (fourth in 2013-14 and seventh in 2014-15), after ranking 29th in 2012-13 prior to him taking over.

 Clifford has over 29 years of coaching experience at the NBA and collegiate level, including 13 seasons as an assistant coach for the New York Knicks, Houston Rockets, Orlando Magic and Los Angeles Lakers.

 Clifford came to Charlotte after spending the 2012-13 season as an assistant coach for the Lakers, first under Mike Brown and then under Mike D’Antoni.
 Prior to the Lakers, Clifford spent five seasons as an assistant coach with the Magic from 2007-12.
 As a member of Stan Van Gundy’s staff, he helped the Magic to a 259-135 record (.657) and five straight playoff appearances, including a trip to the 2009 NBA Finals.
 The team won 50 games or more in four straight seasons from 2007-11, winning three consecutive Southeast Division titles (2007-08, 2008-09 and 2009-10).